btyy77c/python_flask/README.md

 # Basic Python Flask App
 #### Example of a basic WebApp setup
-- The app is connected to a postgres database.
+- The app is connected to a sqlite3 database.
 The database has two tables: Categories and Items.
 - The app allows anyone to view Categories and Items
 - The app allows a user to write to the database, after user login.
 - User login is using Google's Firebase Authentication.
 I only setup google email auth but firebase allows additional authentication options.